thierrylaplanche/CNN_AzureML_FoodClassifier/README.md

 It has been developed using Jupyter Notebook and is based on TensorFlow 2 (Keras API).

-The first file (Model development.ipynb) describes the steps to create the model, from loading the images to training and evaluating the model performance.
+The file 'Model development.ipynb' describes the steps to create the model, from loading the images to training and evaluating the model performance.

 1. Import libraries
 2. Define constants related to the pictures